 Autopia Tours has a Great Ocean Road Tour from Melbourne to Adelaide that goes through all the major attractions, including the 12 Apostles, and they stop for the night at the Grampians, one of my favourite places around Melbourne.

-First, because of the big kangaroos population that comes to the village at sunset time and in the early morning (you can literally feed them and they are free in the wild, not in a zoo, unique experience).
+First, because of the big kangaroos population that comes to the village at sunset time and in the early morning (free in the wild, not in a zoo, unique experience).
 Secondly, because of the viewpoints.
 Stunning.

 The Great Ocean Road has so many spots which are absolutely perfect for surfing.